Brad Edwards (Australian footballer)

 Brad Edwards (born 22 February 1968) is a former Australian rules footballer who played with Fitzroy and the Brisbane Bears in the Victorian/Australian Football League (VFL/AFL).

-Originally from Perth, Edwards was picked up by Fitzroy with their second selection in the 1988 VFL draft.
-He played six games in 1989 but had a limited impact and at the end of the season made his way to Brisbane through the pre-season draft.
+Originally from Western Australian Football League (WAFL) club Perth, Edwards was picked up by Fitzroy with their second selection in the 1988 VFL draft.
+He played six games in 1989 but had a limited impact and at the end of the season made his way to Brisbane through the 1990 pre-season draft.

-Edwards was only with the Bears for a season but was able to play 10 senior games.
-He was later drafted by the West Coast Eagles but he would end up making Brisbane his home and became a premiership player for Morningside.
+Edwards played 10 senior games for Brisbane in 1990 before his delisting.
+He was later drafted by the West Coast Eagles but would make Brisbane his home, becoming a premiership player for Morningside.
 He continues to be involved in Queensland football as a coach.